 Reason#2: Do Hackers Know Everything?

-As we discussed The Dark Web, it is essential to talk about hackers’ techniques to breach data and use it for their means.
+As we discussed on The Dark Web, it is essential to talk about hackers’ techniques to breach data and use it for their means.
 In today’s day and age, hackers are getting smarter and smarter because they keep themselves updated with the evolution of technologies.
 Hence, knowing the loopholes of it as well.

 To elaborate further, you’ve probably heard about Apple’s cloud being compromised or Twitter and Facebook servers going down for a maintenance break.
 These scheduled maintenance breaks are necessary to revamp the system’s hardware and ensure that the latest protocols protect customer/consumer rights.